This is a question that many of us – cookware geeks- have. The induction cooktops have reached the kitchen field to stay.

-The main reason is because there is no perfect convert yet.
+The main reason is that there is no perfect convert yet.
 None of them work as well as a set of pans designed for induction.

-Yes, you will use you ceramic pans.
+Yes, you will use your ceramic pans.
 But the heating is not going to be so efficient and fast – and for me that’s the magic of induction.

 Anyways, I leave you here the best converter that I found.

-You can use it even with portable induction single stove.
+You can use it even with a portable induction single stove.